Skip to main content

 The Transportation Department worked with the Transportation Commission to prepare the Bike Bellevue implementation plan that included 11 corridors and 15.11 of bike infrastructure in the urban core neighborhoods and created key linkages to 2 Line light rail stations, Eastrail, and many parks, schools, and community points of interest.

-In 2024, the Transportation Commission reviewed the design concepts for 11 corridors and recommended advancing design for the five projects included in this project.
-The remaining six corridors were referred to the city’s Transportation Facilities Plan.
+In 2024, the Transportation Commission reviewed the proposed design concepts and recommended advancing the road segments included in this project for implementation.
+The remaining corridors were referred to the city’s Transportation Facilities Plan.

 Funding